 Fiesole- Where Leonardo Tried To Fly

 We’ll round up this list with a small village near Florence where Leonardo da Vinci was trying to fly.
 The hill town of Fiesole was once a rival-city of Florence and is home to many impressive sights.
 However, today this place remains off the beaten track while Florence is under a constant siege of tourists.
 As you’re wondering around Fiesole’s streets, you’ll inevitably notice a small plaque that marks the place where Leonardo tried to fly.
 This was one of his biggest failures and he barely survived.
 However, this was one of the earliest flying attempts and today is one of Fiesole’s most important historic places.

 Every year, more than 16 million tourists visit Florence to explore its history and artistic heritage.
 Without any doubt, Florence is one of the most touristy cities in Europe.
 But as you can see, there are still some hidden places you can explore away from the crowds.
 Are you planning to visit but don’t know where to start?
-I would say you should take care of the accommodation first.
-With an abundance of accommodation facilities at almost every corner of the city, getting the best hotels in Florence might be a hard task but not an impossible one…
+Check out this list of the best hotels in Florence or alternatively, see this review I wrote about Hotel Lungarno.

 Did you ever visit Florence?
 Maybe you think we didn’t mention some other hidden gems in Florence?
 Let us know in the comments!